brotatotes/bht-automation/bht gen 3/2 Corinthians/Chapter 2/2 Corinthians 2 1 bht.md

 # 2 Corinthians 2:1 Commentary Help Text

 ## BHT:
-Paul's words indicate a previous visit that brought grief.
-There was mutual pain between Paul and the Corinthians, with both parties grieving each other.
-While it's uncertain if Paul had already made a second visit, he desired to spare them further sorrow.
-He resolved to wait for their repentance before coming again, wanting to bring joy rather than grief.
+Paul refers to a previous visit that brought mutual grief to him and the Corinthians.
+Scholars suggest there may have been an unrecorded visit between his initial one and this sorrowful one.
+Paul expresses his desire not to visit again with sorrow, aiming to spare them from further pain and allowing more time for repentance.
+He frames his decision as for his own pleasure, acknowledging the grief his arrival would bring to the church.
+His resolution is to ensure that his second coming brings joy instead of sorrow.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "this refers to what follows: see reff."
+1. "Not come again to you in sorrow... implying, that some former visit had been in grief."
-2. "this implies, that some former visit had been in grief."
+2. "Clearly the first visit... could not be thus described: we must therefore infer, that an intermediate unrecorded visit had been paid by him."
-3. "'I grieving you (ver.
+3. "In sorrow is explained in vv.
+2, 3 to mean in mutual grief.
+'I grieving you (ver.
 2), and you grieving me' (ver.
 3): not St. Paul’s grief alone, nor grief alone inflicted on them by St. Paul."

 ### Jamieson-Fausset-Brown:
 1. "The same antithesis between Paul and them appears in 2 Corinthians 1:23."
-(Quote 1)
-2. "He had warned them 'he would not spare if he should come again.'"
-(Quote 2)
+2. "He had already paid them one visit in sorrow since his coming for the first time to Corinth."
 3. "The 'in heaviness' implies mutual pain; they grieving him, and he them."
-(Quote 3)

 ### Albert Barnes:
 1. "I made up my mind on this point; I formed this resolution in regard to my course."
-2. "I would not come, if I could avoid it, in circumstances which must have grieved both me and you."
+2. "I resolved, therefore, to endeavor to remove these evils before I came, that when I did come, my visit might be mutually agreeable to us both."
-3. "I resolved, therefore, to endeavor to remove these evils before I came, that when I did come, my visit might be mutually agreeable to us both."
+3. "It was really from no fickleness, but it was from love to them, and a desire that his visit should be mutually agreeable."

 ### Marvin Vincent:
 1. "Paul, with affectionate tact, puts it as if he had taken this resolution for his own pleasure."
 2. "He refers to the sorrow which his coming would bring to the Church."
-3. "Again.
-Referring to a former unrecorded visit."
+3. "Referring to a former unrecorded visit."

 ### John Calvin:
-1. "For now at length the Apostle explains, in what manner he had spared them."
+1. "But I had determined...
+For now at length the Apostle explains, in what manner he had spared them."

-2. "He was unwilling to come to them, lest he should be constrained to grieve them again."
+2. "I had determined... not to come to you any more in sorrow."
 3. "He chose rather to give them longer time for repentance."

 ### Philip Schaff:
-1. "But I determined this for myself, that I would not come again to you with sorrow."
+1. "I determined this for myself, that I would not come again to you with sorrow."
 2. "This is so plainly a continuance of his explanation of the delay of his expected visit to Corinth."
 3. "It is a pity a new chapter should in the recognised division have begun here."

 ### Archibald T. Robertson:
-1. "What does Paul mean by 'again'?...Either interpretation is possible as the Greek stands and scholars disagree."
+1. "Had he paid another visit besides that described in 2 Corinthians 2:18 which was in sorrow...
+Either interpretation is possible as the Greek stands and scholars disagree."
-2. "There is absolutely no way to tell clearly whether Paul had already made a second visit."
+2. "So in 2 Corinthians 12:14 'The third time I am ready to come' may refer to the proposed second visit (2 Corinthians 1:15) and the present plan (a third).
+And so as to 2 Corinthians 13:1."
-3. "If he had done so, it is a bit odd that he did not plainly say so in 2 Corinthians 1:15 when he is apologizing for not having made the proposed visit."
+3. "There is absolutely no way to tell clearly whether Paul had already made a second visit.
+If he had done so, it is a bit odd that he did not plainly say so in 2 Corinthians 1:15 when he is apologizing for not having made the proposed visit."

 ### John Gill:
-1. "That he would not come with sorrow and heaviness, bewailing their sins not repented of, and by sharp reproofs and censures, which in such a case would be necessary, be the cause of grief and trouble to them."
+1. "He determined with himself, he took up a resolution within his own breast some time ago, says he, that I would not come again to you in heaviness."
 2. "He determined to wait their repentance and amendment before he came again."
 3. "As his first coming among them was to the joy of their souls, so it was a determined case with him, that his second coming should not be with grief, either to them or himself, or both."

 ### John Wesley: